UTCSheffield/mcpi_ideas/docs/4_Pictures_in_the_sky.md

 # Open the file

-1. Open bitmap.py
+1. Open "4_Pictures_in_the_sky.py"
-2. Run it what does it do?
+2. Run it, what does it do?

 # Variables and lists.

-We have used variables before but here we are using an array, a list of values
+We have used variables before but here we are using an array, a list of values.

 ```python
 img = [